 Sometimes I am so busy that for inspiration to be available I have to disconnect from the world.
 For me, this disconnection is a mental action that feels physical.
 I feel like I’ve taken all my strength and put it in my arms to push the whole world away.
 Only then do I have a little bit of space in front of me where nothing’s coming in, and I can write.
 Part of the receptivity to inspiration means making that almost physical space for creativity.
 Is this only true for busy women?
 (Laughs.)
 I’ve done one busy woman’s biography (The Paper Garden: Mrs. Delany Begins Her Life’s Work at 72, photo of the cover above) and I’m working on another now.
 I’ve been researching an obscure but totally marvelous painter named Mary Hiester Reid, since 2012 and I’m writing her book now.
 Cross your fingers.
-It’s called Flower Diary: Mary Hiester Reid Speaks Up at Last.
+It’s called The Flower Diary of Mary Hiester Reid: Her Painting, Her Husband and Her Rival.
 There’s no pub date yet.

 And then there is play.
 Just as a child has to be safe in order to play, there have to be boundaries that make a safe playing space for art.
 It’s just a matter of dimensions, the way a hopscotch game is marked out in chalk or a baseball diamond is marked with plates.
 Once those outlines are designated, you can begin to play.
 In a poem the “play” takes place within the lines and stanzas.